croct-tech/plug-js/README.md

 user is returning
 ```

-After clicking on _Evaluate_ you will see the result of the evaluation, which in this case is either `true` or `false`
+After clicking on the _Evaluate_ button, you will see the result at the bottom of the page, which is either `true` or
-depending on whether it is the first time playing with this example.
+`false` depending on whether it is the first time playing with this example.

-Let's implement our first personalization feature.
-Click on the three-dots icon on the editor's top right corner and
+Let's now implement our first personalization feature.
+Click on the three-dots icon on the editor's top right corner
-select "Open in CodePen".
+and select _"Open in CodePen"_.
 Then, copy the code below and paste into the HTML panel:

 ```html
 <button onclick="hey()">👋 Say hey</button>